COVID-19 & THE VACCINE FREQUENTLY ASKED QUESTIONS

 Can children receive the COVID-19 vaccine?

 The COVID-19 Pfizer and Moderna vaccines have been provisionally approved by the TGA for all children aged 12 to 15.
-The Moderna vaccine is currently not available but appointments are expected to become available from 20 September.
+The TGA has also provisionally approved the COVID-19 Pfizer vaccine for children aged 5 to 11 years.
+Bookings are currently available, with appointments starting from 10 January 2021.

 You can book your child’s appointment for the COVID-19 vaccine through GPs, vaccination clinics and Aboriginal Community Controlled Health Organisations.
 Each state and territory have different eligibility requirements, so it’s advised you check your child’s eligibility and make a booking with the Government Vaccine Eligibility Checker.